grimmfl/sk-math/README.md

 - Constant Assignment: ```x = 5```
 - Variable Assignment: ```y = 3 * x + 4.6```

-Variables need to be declared because a value can be assigned to them
+Variables need to be declared because a value can be assigned to them.

+The assigned value has to be an expression.

 #### Function Definition
 ```